 9. Milk and Pesticides Exposure.
 Pesticide residues in milk are alarmingly prevalent and pervasive as concluded by a 2004 study done by USDA’s Pesticide Data Program (PDP).
 Almost 95% of the milk samples in this study had DDE1, a chemical that results from the breakdown of the banned pesticide DDT.
 41% of the PDP’S samples contained Dieldrin, another banned pesticide.

 99% of the samples contain diphenylamine (DPA), an industrial chemical used in the manufacture of certain drugs, plastic and rubber.

 The PDP list goes on to include endosulfan sulfate that disrupts the endocrine system, and 3-hydroxycarbofuran, which is a toxic byproduct of carbamate insecticide.

-Try a Milk elimination diet for 21 days.
+Try a Milk elimination Diet for 21 days.
 During that time keep a note on how you feel.
-After 21 days, reintroduce a single dairy product and see does u still face hormone related issues (acne, mood swings, PCOS, PMS, prostate, digestion problems etc).
+After 21 days, check if you still face hormone related issues like acne, mood swings, PCOS, PMS, prostate, digestion problems etc.

 What are the Dairy alternatives?

 If you are concerned about not getting enough calcium by avoiding milk, fear not, there are plenty of other non-dairy sources of calcium that you can incorporate in your diet.
 Some of them are:

 11. Chinese cabbage